The full Quantum Spectral Curve for $AdS_4/CFT_3$: The Q-system

-As already discussed in Section \ref{subsec:P}, the expression for $\sigtw$ in (\ref{eq:PABA}) is expected to hold only in the large-$L$ limit, or at the first $\sim L$ orders at weak coupling.
+As already discussed in Section \ref{subsec:P}, (\ref{eq:PABA}) is expected to hold only in the large-$L$ limit, or at the first $\sim L$ orders at weak coupling.
 A general exact integral formula for $\sigtw$, expressed in terms of quantities computable form the numerical solution of the QSC, can be found in Appendix \ref{app:Prec}.